ciprianna/ciprianna/_posts/2015-06-17-dinner_club.markdown

 - location - String given by user
 - who_paid - String given by user
 - per_person - Float calculated from a method
-- total_cost_single_pay - Float calculated from a method
+- total\_cost\_single_pay - Float calculated from a method
 - attendees_hash - Hash created from a method.
 Key is member and value is cost the member paid.
-- event_log - Hash created from a method.
-Key is date, value is an array.
+- event\_log - Hash created from a method.
+Key is date, value is an Array.
 Array contains location at index 0 and the attendees_hash at index 1.

-### ClubEvent Methods
+#### ClubEvent Methods
-The *define_costs_for_event* method creates a new CheckSplitter object and stores the split as the per_person instance variable.
-It also stores the total_cost_single_pay instance variable as the cost of the meal plus tip, to be used if one person treats the group.
+The "define\_costs\_for\_event" method creates a new CheckSplitter object and stores the split as the per\_person instance variable.
+It also stores the total\_cost\_single\_pay instance variable as the cost of the meal plus tip, to be used if one person treats the group.

-The *store_attendees_and_costs* method creates and populates the attendees_hash.
+The "store\_attendees\_and\_costs" method creates and populates the attendees\_hash.

 ~~~ruby
 def store_attendees_and_costs(who_paid, people, per_person)